nickfargo/fl/src/runtime.coffee.md

 An **iterator** is any object that conforms to the [ES6 Iterator protocol][0].

-A **sequence**, and likewise values dereferenced from a `sequence` identifier, may be either a proper `Sequence` instance, or a function that creates and returns an iterator, such as a generator function.
+A lazy **sequence**, and likewise values dereferenced from a `sequence` identifier, may be either a proper `Sequence` instance, or a logical sequence in the form of a function that creates and returns an iterator, such as a generator function.

 Most of this module’s **sequencing functions** are paired with a corresponding **iterator class** (e.g. `range` and `RangeIterator`) that defines a `next`